puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-1-0/01-configure-cd4pe/assignment.md

 ----------

-🎈 **Congratulations!** You've configured the necessary integrations for CD4PE!
-If you'd like to learn how to add a control repository and configure a pipeline for CD4PE, continue to the next lab.
-Otherwise, spend some time exploring this environment.
-When you are through with this lab, click **Next**.
+🎈 **Congratulations!** You configured the necessary integrations for Continuous Delivery for PE!
+To learn how to add a control repository and configure a pipeline, continue to the next lab.
+Or, you can spend some time exploring this environment.
+When you are finished with this lab, click **Next**.